Skip to main content

 How to Shift from a Sole Proprietorship to an S Corporation

-For your business to become a legal entity, you must file paperwork with your state in a process called incorporation.
+For your business to become a legal entity, you must file paperwork with your state.
 This step is critical if a company seeks to obtain S-corp status.
 This is where you choose a business name and structure for your company.
-This structure is typically an LLC or corporation.
-A filing fee accompanies incorporation and varies by state.
+You must file the paperwork and pay the state filing fee.

-Once your business is registered as a legal entity, you can elect to be taxed as a C corporation (C-corp) or an S-corp.
+Once your business is registered as a corporation, you are taxed as a C corporation (C-corp) unless you elect an S-corp status.
 C-corps have what is called double taxation, where gains are taxed at both corporate and personal levels.

-Because of this, most small business owners will apply for S-corp status, which has no corporate tax.
+Because of this, most small business owners wanting tax savings will apply for S-corp status, which may have no federal or state taxes on corporate income.
 This requires filling out an application with the IRS declaring your desire to be taxed as an S-corp.
 This application is called an IRS Form 2553.

 When to Shift from a Sole Proprietorship to an S Corporation